r0bs/csp-gen/README.md

 ## Usage by example

-For a JSON file (let's save it in the project folder as `csp.json`
+For a JSON file like this (saved in the project folder as e.g. `csp.json`)

 ```json
 {